Are Recipes and Cookbooks Protected by Copyright?

 Recipes easily meet most of these requirements.
 For instance, they usually satisfy the “fixed in a tangible medium of expression” factor by being recorded in a cookbook or website or even on a piece of paper.
 They are also independently created by a human author — usually someone’s grandma, it would seem.
 However, despite meeting most of the requirements, standing alone, recipes are usually not protected by copyright.

-Recipes are usually not protected by copyright due to the idea-expression dichotomy.
+No, simple recipes are usually not protected by copyright due to the idea-expression dichotomy.
 The idea-expression dichotomy creates a dividing line between ideas, which are not protected by copyright law, and the expression of those ideas, which can be protected by copyright law.

 There are rare times where the idea and the expression of the idea are so intertwined that there is only one way, or very few ways, to express the idea.
 When this is the case, that expression of the idea is not protected by copyright law.
-A recipe’s list of ingredients, or simple directions, is so intertwined with the idea of that recipe that there are very few ways to express this idea; so, a simple list of ingredients or simple directions will not usually be protected by copyright.
+A recipe’s list of ingredients, or simple directions, is so intertwined with the idea of that recipe that there are very few ways to express this idea; so, a simple list of ingredients or basic directions will not usually be protected by copyright.

 Based on this reasoning, the United States Copyright Office Compendium, the Office’s manual for examiners, states that a mere listing of ingredients or contents is not copyrightable, as lists are not protected by copyright law (chapter 313.4(F)).
 The Office has also stated that a “simple set of directions” is uncopyrightable.